Hardage History, Family Crest & Coats of Arms

 There was one lone early entry for the family in Somerset, that of John de Hordacre, 1 Edward III (during the first year of the reign of King Edward III."

 And in the village of Charlton, Worcestershire, in 1240 records show William de Handsacre held Charlton Manor.

 Early History of the Hardage family

-Another 389 words (28 lines of text) are included under the topic Early Hardage History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hardage research.
+Another 195 words (14 lines of text) covering the years 1300, 1321 and 1343 are included under the topic Early Hardage History in all our PDF Extended History products and printed products wherever possible.

 Hardage Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Hardage were recorded, including Hardacre, Hardaker, Hardiker, Handsacre, Handacre and others.